arduino/ArduinoCore-samd/README.md

 * **Tools->Port shows wrong board**
   * Currently, with MattairTech boards, USB PIDs are shared across boards (but they are different based on Tools->USB Config).
-    This will result in Tools->Port showing "MattairTech MT-D21E (rev B)" for all MattairTech boards.
+    This will result in Tools->Port showing "MattairTech Xeni Mini" (for example) for all MattairTech boards.

 * **Tools->USB Config menu**
   * Currently, the Tools->USB Config menu (was Tools->Communications) must be used to select the communications configuration.